cgyurgyik/ray-tracing/README.md

 - Unit testing.
 - Create Scene object to manage camera angle, objects, and background.
 - Update AABB to use Andrew Kensler's faster method using  std::swap().
-- Wrap material pointers in a shared pointer.
 - For HittableList, change it to HittableCollection and use std::vector.
 - Look into magic number cases and either change or document appropriately.
 - Create Triangle object and Pyramid object.
 Test accordingly.